I-NERGY/DeepTSF/README.md

 - Columns Date, ID, and the time columns exist in any order
 - Only the permitted column names exist in the dataframe (see Multiple timeseries file format bellow)
 - All timeseries in the dataframe have the same number of components

+The following example files (for the main time series tested by DeepTSF - covariates are explained further bellow) are provided in the folder example_datasets:
+- single_sample_series.csv is a single time series
+- multiple_sample_series.csv contains multiple time series
+- multivariate_sample_series.csv contains a multivariate time series
+- multiple_and_multivariate_sample_series.csv contains multiple and multivariate time series.

+### Covariates format
+In this section we are going to go into more detail about the format of the covariates that can be provided to DeepTSF.

+More speciffically, darts has a limitation that the number of covariate time series (past or future, if present) must be equal to the number of time series fed to the model.
+So, for example, if the user wishes to train a model with 5 time series (the number of components of each time series is irrelevant), then both the past and the future covariates must either not be used at all or be 5.
+The number of components of each time series used in the covariates can be anything the user wishes.
+The format that DeepTSF accepts is the same as for multiple time series.

+If the covariate time series provided by the user is one with a single component, then the user has the option to provide that in the single time series file format, and then DeepTSF will use this as a covariate for all the main time series provided by the user to follow the limitation of the above paragraph.
+In this case, the main time series can be in any format (multiple or single), and the number of time series given to the model can be anythin the user wants.

+If the user chooses, time covariates can be added internally.
+Those are considered as future covariates, and they are added at the end of each covariate time series provided by the user as extra components.
+They are computed taking into account each time series' calendar.
+If the user does not provide extra future covariates, then the time covariates that are produced are multiple time series (the same number as the main time series).

+Example files are provided for future covariates in the folder example_datasets.
+For past covariates, the format is the same:
+- future_covs_single.csv contains future covariates suitable for a single (with one or many components) timeseries
+- future_covs_multiple.csv contains future covariates suitable for a problem with 2 timeseries (for multiple_and_multivariate_sample_series.csv).

 ### Parameters of the pipeline